-Quantum mechanics could be a much more general theory that we had thought.
-It could encloses theories like EGT and evolutionary dynamics and we could explain through this theory biological and economical processes.
 Due to the generality of the terms state, game and system, quantum mechanics, statistical physics, information theory and game theory enjoy also of this generality quality and could be applicable to model any system depending on what we want to mean for game, state, or system.
-Once we have defined what the term system is in our model, we could try to understand what kind of "game" is developing between its members and how they accommodate its "states" in order to get its objectives.
+Once we have defined what the term system is in our model, we could try to understand what kind of "game" is developing between its members and how they accommodate its "states" in order to get their objectives.

 Entropy can be defined over any random variable and can be maximized subject to different constrains.
 Depending on what the variable over which we want determinate its grade of order or disorder is we can resolve if the best for the system is its state of maximum or minimum entropy.
 A system can be internally or externally controlled with the purpose of guide it to a state of maximum or minimum entropy depending of the ambitions of the members that compose it or the "people" who control it.
+Every "game" could be described by a density operator with its entropy equal to von Neumann's and its evolution equation given by the quantum replicator dynamics which is the von Neumann equation.